 The second major cure is to take stock of what you have when BUY-ITE-US hits.
 For example, although I was really into used clothing, my closet now holds about one-fourth of what it did.
 Everything that didn’t feel just right was let go, and I slowly purchased one preferred brand because everything in that brand works well together, and I can find it on eBay and Amazon at a fraction of the original price.
-In taking stock too, look at your food and arrange cans or products so you can read them.
+In taking inventory, look at your food and arrange cans or products so you can read them.
 Often we purchase more of something because we aren’t taking stock of what we have.

 The third major cure sounds easy, but it’s not.
 Number three is to stay out of stores.
 Yes, that includes ALL stores--online and the kind you walk into.
 Just remember “SOS” or “Stay Out of Stores.”
 Now, if staying out of stores is too hard, you can always go to your Amazon wish list and go shopping that way.
 99% of the time that “Wish List” shopping helps remove the ITCH of BUY-ITE-US.
 Just don’t push the “buy now” button.
 Not wise when no monies.

 What Will My Life Look Like Without BUY-ITE-US?

 When you mentally get control of your spending by tithing, taking stock of what you have, and staying out of stores (SOS), you will get better at living under your means through budgeting.
 In the 38 years of marriage, the more closely we have tithed, the easier and more satisfying budgeting became, and BUY-ITE-US disappeared; it just became like a mosquito bite in the past!